eclectic-coding/nuxt-eclecticsaddlebag/content/posts/gitignore-in-vscode.md

 ---
 title: 'Gitignore in VSCode'
 slug: /gitignore-in-vscode
 short: This week I published an article about automating the creation of LICENSE file for GIT in VSCODE.
-I wanted to consider the same methodology for the obligatory `.gitignore` file.
+I wanted to consider the same methodology for the obligatory gitignore file.
 date: 2019-07-25
 tags:
     - GIT